Home of the

 The mentor will typically present various options to achieve best-fitted loans utilizing an array of lenders, investors, and available grants.
 In the process, evaluate loans based on terms, fees, and interest rates in providing the best choice while introducing and assisting in building a good partnership.
 Members of our board may help determine the amount of credit required and create long-term financing strategies to support speculated growth plans.

 For a few startups, there may be in place an opportunity for a grant offering that are non-repayable funds provided by grant-makers such as the government, trust, nonprofit entity, and offered by both private and public.
 The awarded grant compares to receiving a scholarship when establishing fair use of the funds and deserving of the opportunity.
-A few of the offerings apply to economically disadvantaged demographics, veterans returning to civilian life, and often relevant green tech startups.
+A few of the offerings apply to poor demographics, veterans returning to civilian life, and often relevant green tech startups.

 B²Hub often reviews CARES Act Small Business Grants, National Science Foundation, U.S. Department of Commerce, U.S. Department of Defense, U.S. Department of Education, U.S. Department of Energy, and many more.
 We also evaluate funding structures such as competitive funding, formula funding, continuation funding, and pass-through funding.